-Compliments, comments and complaints
+Compliments, Comments and Complaints

-We are committed to providing an excellent customer service and we welcome all feedback from our customers.
+We are committed to providing an excellent customer service and welcome all feedback from our customers.
 If you are pleased with our services, please let us know.
 We will use the information to thank our staff members.

-We recognise however that sometimes things go wrong.
+We recognise, however, that sometimes things go wrong.
 If you are dissatisfied with something we have done or not done, or with the level of service you received, we want to know so we can investigate what's happened and try to put things right.
 This also gives us the chance to learn and improve our services.

-You can make a compliment, comment or complaint by:
+You can make a suggesstion, comment or complaint by:

-- Telephone: 0207 326 3700 - Email: info@sw9.org.uk - Online: at www.sw9.org.uk using the 'Contact us' page - In writing: either by letter or using our Compliments, Comments and Complaints form.
+- Telephone: 020 7326 3700 - Email: complaints@sw9.org.uk - Online: at www.sw9.org.uk using the 'Contact us' page - In writing: either by letter or using our Compliments, Comments and Complaints form.